 50% State Quota seats and 50% Institution Quota seats

 The result of NEET PG 2018 was declared by the NBE on January 23, 2018.
 The NEET PG 50% All India Quota scorecards were released on February 26, 2018.
 The NEET PG 2018 result tell the qualifying status, ie. whether or not a candidate is eligible for admissions to the various MD/MS/MDS articles on offer.
+The revised cut offs of NEET PG 2018 as released on April 27, 2018, meant that 18,000 more candidates became eligible for NEET PG 2018 counselling.
 Candidates can check their result of NEET PG 2018 and the AIQ scorecard from the link mentioned on NEET PG result page.
-Only those candidates who score qualifying marks as per their category will be eligible for further admission process.
+Only those candidates who score revised qualifying marks as per their category (issued on April 27, 2018) will be eligible for further admission process.
 The NEET PG 2018 scorecard displays the candidate’s marks and has been released in online mode only.

-NEET PG 2018 cutoff score has been released by NBE.
+NEET PG 2018 cutoff score was revised by the NBE on April 27, 2018.
 The NEET PG 2018 cut off score is the minimum marks a candidate will have to secure to qualify the entrance test.
 The cutoff score of NEET PG 2018 depends on various factors including availability of seats, the number of applicants applied and the difficulty level of the exam among others.
-Those candidates who do not qualify the NEET PG Cut Off will not be placed on the merit list of NEET PG 2018 released on February 16, 2018.
+Those candidates who do not qualify the NEET PG Cut Off will not be placed on the merit list of NEET PG 2018.
+The original NEET PG 2018 merit list was released on February 16, 2018, but now stands revised.

-The candidates belonging to the general category will have to secure a minimum of 50th percentile to qualify NEET PG 2018, while SC/ST/OBC and Physically Handicapped candidates will have to secure 40th percentile and 45th percentile respectively.
-As per NEET PG 2018 result, candidates belonging to the general category are required to score minimum score of 321 and SC/ST/OBC category candidates are required to score at least 281 marks to qualify for further admission process.
-The cutoff of NEET PG 2018 is given in the table below.
+The candidates belonging to the general category earlier had to secure a minimum of 50th percentile (now reduced to 35th percentile) to qualify NEET PG 2018, while SC/ST/OBC and Physically Handicapped candidates had to secure 40th percentile (reduced to 25th percentile) and 45th percentile (reduced to 30th percentile) respectively.
+As per NEET PG 2018 result, candidates belonging to the general category were required to score minimum score of 321 (now reduced to 262) and SC/ST/OBC category candidates were required to score at least 281 marks (now reduced to 225) to qualify for further admission process.
+The revised and original cutoffs of NEET PG 2018 are given in the table below.

 Cutoff Marks (Out of 1200)